CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_web_with_python.md

 #### How the CASE condition works in SQL?

-    It is a controlling structure (like the if in other programming language).
+    It is a controlling structure (like the "if" in other programming language).
     The Case statement goes through conditions and returns a value when the first condition its met.
     So once a condition is true, it will stop reading and return the result.
 If no coditions are true it returns the value in the else clause.